Parenting Plan Design, Consultation, and Mediation

 P.S.
 Pick the Right Attorney

 In the end, you will want to have an attorney put all of these agreements into your decree.
 You will want to choose that attorney carefully.
 You want one who will represent your interests AND support you in using these alternatives to high conflict litigation.
-Here’s a list of Denton County Attorneys who are committed to doing that.

 For more information: